 Funder: Dept. of the Army -- USAMRAA

-Summary: Supports development of a multiomic atlas from well-annotated human bone marrow failure samples as an open-access resource for the research and clinical community.
+Summary: Supports the creation of a multiomic atlas from human bone marrow failure samples to serve as an open-access resource for the research and clinical communities.